-- Post results, photos and videos of the competition to your school website. - Publicize the results of the competition on your school website, announcements, newsletter and/or newspaper. - Encourage participating students and teachers to post about the competition on social media outlets (Facebook, Twitter, Tumblr, Instagram, etc.). - The official hashtag for this year is #ESUNSC2019 please include it in all of your social media! - Encourage the school winner to perform their selections at other community events/locations (such as Shakespeare festivals, libraries, public spaces, etc.). - Send any coverage, as well as photos and videos, to ESU National Headquarters at shakespeare@esuus.org.
+- Post results, photos and videos of the competition to your school website. - Publicize the results of the competition on your school website, announcements, newsletter and/or newspaper. - Encourage participating students and teachers to post about the competition on social media outlets (Facebook, Twitter, Tumblr, Instagram, etc.). - The official hashtag for this year is #ESUNSC2020 please include it in all of your social media posts! - Encourage the school winner to perform their selections at other community events/locations (such as Shakespeare festivals, libraries, public spaces, etc.). - Send any coverage, as well as photos and videos, to ESU National. - Support the school winner at the local ESU branch competition.